Ghosts of the Buenos Aires Subway

 According to Buenos Aires urban lore, translucent figures can be seen in the darkness of the tunnels when the wagon lights flicker off.

-Up until the 1950s, lines functioned in both directions between the two stops, even though there is only 200 meters between them.
+Up until the 1950s, lines functioned in both directions between the two stops, even though there are only 200 meters between them.

 Alberti station was damaged by a fire started by a Peronist group at the Socialist Party headquarters on the same block, known as the Casa del Pueblo, in retaliation for the bombing in the plaza described above earlier the same day.